Dead Island: Reception

-Critical reception

 Dead Island received generally lukewarm to positive reviews from critics.
 Aggregating review website Metacritic gave the PC version 80/100, indicating "generally favorable reviews", while the Xbox 360 version received a score of 71/100, and the PlayStation 3 version received a score of 71/100, indicating "mixed or average reviews".

 IGN gave the game an 8.0/10, criticizing the game presentation, glitches, various bugs for the consoles, and texture loading, but praising the atmosphere and overall feel of the game and stating that the game's pro points are significant enough to outweigh its con points.
 Official Xbox Magazine (UK) gave the game a score of 7.0/10, stating that while it falls short of its potential, there is more than enough to make up for the in-game issues, while the US version gave it 8.0/10.

 Computer and Video Games awarded the game a more mixed score of 6.5/10, stating, "This budget zombie thriller ain't too pretty but could manage to capture a cult following."
 However, Edge magazine gave Dead Island a 3/10 score referencing a very large number of gameplay and technical issues.

 The Microsoft Windows version of the game received many negative reviews from magazines and websites stemming from an accidental release of a development build of the game on Steam.
 This included features such as noclipping and the ability to toggle the third-person perspective.
 Rock, Paper, Shotgun also noted that the code revealed references to the Xbox 360 version.
 Developer Techland released a first-day patch seeking to address as many as 37 issues.
 A patch for the console versions has been released and fixed many issues, including corrupted savegames.
 As of 17 August 2013, the PC version still had many user reports of gamebreaking bugs including being unable to use savegames.
 This software was replaced on Steam and other distribution sites in 2016 by the Definitive Edition, which uses a different game engine (though is unlikely to be bug-free itself).